denniskuijs/openremote/docs/research_decouple_data.md

 `IOPS`
 The number of operations per second (`IOPS`) the volume can support.
 By default, this value is set to 3,000, which is also the minimum.
-You can adjust this up to 16,000 IOPS for `gp3` volumes and up to 64,000 or 256,000 `IOPS` for `io1`/`io2` volumes, depending on the volume size.
+You can adjust this up to 16,000 `IOPS` for `gp3` volumes and up to 64,000 or 256,000 `IOPS` for `io1`/`io2` volumes, depending on the volume size.

 `Throughput`
 The throughput performance the volume can handle.
 The default value is set to 125 MB/s, but you can increase it up to 1,000 MB/s based on the amount of `IOPS` you provision.
 The throughput rate is 0.25 MB/s for each additional `IOPS`.

 `Availability Zone`
-The Availability Zone where the volume is being created.
+The `availability zone` where the volume is being created.
 The number of available AZs depends on the region where you're creating the volume.
 To ensure data durability and prevent failures, volumes are replicated within their respective `Availability Zone`.
 To attach an `EBS` volume to an `EC2` instance, the instance must be located in the same `Availability Zone` as the volume.

 `Snapshot ID`